×

 Title in pinyin: fā fā dà wáng

 Before diving into this one, note that these podcasts are quite lengthy, with some lasting just under two hours.
-For that reason, it’s better to save this channel when you have a stronger command of Mandarin.
+It’s better to save this channel for when you have a stronger command of Mandarin.

 The hosts are also from Beijing and tend to speak a little faster with regional slang, which will be difficult to understand if you’re not at least at the intermediate stage.

 Unless you’re an advanced learner, I suggest that you break these episodes up into digestible chunks.
-There’s a lot to pick up from each episode in terms of both language and culture, so you really don’t want to miss anything.
+There’s a lot to pick up in terms of both language and culture, so you really don’t want to miss anything.

 Prefer to listen to or watch the news?
 BBC 中文 is great for catching up with current affairs in Chinese.

-This channel might not be as engaging as the other Chinese learning podcasts on this list; however, it’s important to see Mandarin in different settings.
+This channel might not be as engaging as the other Chinese learning podcasts on this list.
+However, it’s important to see Mandarin in different settings.
 This allows you to compare the formal language of reporters with the casual speech of talk show hosts.
-And the channel offers more than just political coverage, as you might have noticed in the example lessons mentioned above.
+And the channel offers more than just political coverage.

 If the clips are a bit difficult to follow, try finding related articles in English.
 Having this background information will definitely help you understand what’s being said in the videos.